CrowdDynamicsLab/Quantifying_Voter_Biases/Data/Data.md

-This folder contains the data (required covariates for IV models) files for English and Superuser.
-The data file for Math exceeds the GitHub limit.
+This folder should contain the data files (required covariates for IV models).
+The data files exceed the GitHub limit.